Rasagiline-Teva (Rasagiline)

 Frequently Asked Questions

-Do not stop taking this medicine without first checking with your doctor.
-Sudden stopping may affect your Parkinson’s symptoms.
+Do not stop taking Rasagiline-Teva without consulting your doctor, as it may worsen your symptoms.

 Important Disclaimer